Bacterial Vaginosis Treatment

 What are the potential side effects of these medications?

-Common side effects of metronidazole include nausea, decreased appetite and a metallic taste in your mouth.
+Common side effects of the oral antibiotic prescribed include nausea, decreased appetite and a metallic taste in your mouth.

 It is essential that you avoid alcohol completely when you are taking this medication and for 72 hours after you finish the treatment.
 There is a significant interaction between this medication and alcohol and you will experience a severe reaction (vomiting, palpitations and severe headache).

-Associated side effects with vaginal Dalacin cream include vaginal irritation/ itching and vaginal thrush/ discharge.
+Associated side effects with vaginal antibiotic cream include vaginal irritation/ itching and vaginal thrush/ discharge.
 Occasionally abdominal cramps and diarrhoea may occur.

 Please note, this cream will damage latex condoms and diaphragms and these cannot be relied upon to prevent pregnancy or protect against STIs during treatment and for up to 5 days after.